Italian government committed to Telecom Italia jobs, network

-MILAN The Italian government is committed to safeguarding jobs and the security of Telecom Italia's (TLIT.MI) fixed-line phone network, Industry Minister Flavio Zanonato said on Wednesday.
+MILAN May 22 The Italian government is committed to safeguarding jobs and the security of Telecom Italia's fixed-line phone network, Industry Minister Flavio Zanonato said on Wednesday.

 The minister's comments come ahead of a board meeting on Thursday to decide on spinning off fixed-line network assets, thousands of jobs and a portion of debt into a newly created company for an estimated value of 12 to 15 billion euros.